advance100/doc_webpack/code splitting.md

 ### `require` (AMD)

-The AMD spec defines a asynchronous `require` method with this definition:
+The AMD spec defines an asynchronous `require` method with this definition:

 ``` javascript
 require(dependencies, callback)